-The certificate issued by the Acrredia calibration centers attests that the calibration of the instrument was performed according to the standard procedures recognized as valid by the competent primary institutes.
-Accredia certified instruments and samples are usually used as primary company samples for the subsequent calibration of other instruments.
+The certificate issued by Accredia calibration centers certifies that, the calibration of the instrument has been performed according to the standard procedures recognized as valid by the primary institutes of competence.
+Accredia certified instruments and samples, are routinely used, as company primary samples for subsequent calibration of other instrumentation.

 ACCREDIA is the single national accreditation body designated by the Italian government.
 Its task is to certify the competence, impartiality and independence of those who must ensure a high degree of protection of public interests, such as health, safety and the environment.

-ACCREDIA is a private non-profit association that operates under the supervision of the Ministry of Economic Development and carries out an activity of public interest, as a guarantee for institutions, businesses and consumers.
+ACCREDIA is a private nonprofit association that operates under the supervision of the Ministry of Economic Development and carries out an activity in the public interest, guaranteeing institutions, businesses and consumers.

-ACCREDIA is a member of the Community and international accreditation networks and is a signatory of the related Mutual Recognition Agreements, by virtue of which the laboratory tests and certifications of the bodies accredited by ACCREDIA are recognized and accepted in Europe and in the world.
+ACCREDIA is a member of the EU and international accreditation networks and is a signatory to the relevant Mutual Recognition Agreements, by virtue of which the laboratory tests and certifications of ACCREDIA-accredited bodies are recognized and accepted in Europe and worldwide.

-is a document that can only be issued by one of the accredited ACCREDIA calibration centers.
+The ACCREDIA CALIBRATION CERTIFICATE is a document that can only be issued by one of ACCREDIA's accredited calibration centers.

-This certificate is officially valid in Italy and with mutual recognition in the countries belonging to the EA (European Cooperation for Accreditation) and ILCA (International Laboratory Accreditation Cooperation).
+This certificate is officially valid in Italy and with mutual recognition in EA (European Cooperation for Accreditation) and ILCA (International Laboratory Accreditation Cooperation) member countries.

-ACCREDIA certificates relieve their user from any obligation to demonstrate to third parties that the calibrations have been performed in accordance with the reference standard of the quality system of calibration centers (see UNI CEI EN ISO / IEC 17025) and with approved procedures by ACCREDIA.
+ACCREDIA certificates relieve their users of any obligation to demonstrate to third parties that calibrations have been performed in accordance with the reference standard of the quality system of calibration centers (see UNI CEI EN ISO/IEC 17025) and with procedures approved by ACCREDIA.

-The calibration laboratories accredited by an accreditation body signatory of the international agreements of mutual recognition EA MLA and ILAC MRA, such as ACCREDIA, guarantee the competence in carrying out tests and calibrations in compliance with international standards.
+Calibration laboratories accredited by an accreditation body that is a signatory to the International Mutual Recognition Agreements EA MLA and ILAC MRA, such as ACCREDIA, guarantee competence in carrying out tests and calibrations in accordance with international standards.

-The Calibration Certificate contains all information related to the instrument, such as: calibrationdate and serial number, measurement result, uncertainties, reference standards, instrumentationused, environmental conditions during measurements.
+The Calibration Certificate contains all information about the instrument, such as: the date of calibration and serial number, measurement result, uncertainties, reference standards,instrumentation used, and environmental conditions present during measurements.

-with traceability to national standards is a document issued by Calibration Centers through which the traceability of the measurement to national standards is ensured, without accreditation by the relevant bodies.
+The CALIBRATION REPORT with traceability to national samples is a document issued by Calibration Centers through which the traceability of the measurement to national samples is ensured, without accreditation by the relevant bodies.
 The technical validity of these documents derives from the qualification of the laboratory, the technical competence of the operators and the metrological procedures used.